The Restaurant Capital Lifecycle | Liberty Capital Group

 Stay Private + PE Partnership

-Bring in a private equity partner who takes a minority or majority stake in exchange for growth capital and operational expertise.
-You retain a meaningful equity position and participate in a larger exit 5–7 years later.
-The PE partner funds expansion, professionalization of operations, and eventually positions the company for a strategic sale at a premium multiple.
-The realistic bar: PE wants to see $1M+ EBITDA, proven unit economics, and a scalable brand before they'll write a check.
+A PE firm acquires a minority or majority stake in exchange for growth capital.
+You retain meaningful equity and participate in a larger exit 5–7 years later.
+The bar: $1M+ EBITDA, proven unit economics, scalable brand β€” before they'll write a check.

-✓ Most common scale path
+βœ“ Most common scale path

 Go Public (IPO / SPAC)

-✗ Realistic for <1% of operators
+βœ— Realistic for <1% of operators

 Strategic Acquisition Target

-Build the business to be acquired by a larger restaurant group, hospitality company, or food industry operator.
-This requires developing the brand assets, customer data, supply chain relationships, and location portfolio that a strategic buyer values.
-Strategic acquirers typically pay 5–8× EBITDA — above the 3–4× a financial buyer pays — because they're buying synergies, not just cash flows.
-This is the smartest exit for a regional brand with real customer loyalty.
+Build to be acquired by a larger restaurant group or hospitality company.
+Strategic acquirers pay 5–8Γ— EBITDA β€” above a financial buyer's 3–4Γ— β€” because they're buying synergies, not just cash flows.
+The smartest exit for a regional brand with real customer loyalty.

-✓ Often the highest-value exit
+βœ“ Often the highest-value exit

 When Does Equity Make Sense?

-Debt and equity are not competitors.
-They are tools for different jobs — and using the wrong one at the wrong stage is one of the most costly mistakes in restaurant finance.
+Debt and equity are tools for different jobs.
+Using the wrong one at the wrong stage is one of the most costly mistakes in restaurant finance.

-The dilution math no one talks about: If you give up 30% equity to raise $2M at a $6.67M valuation, and you sell the company 5 years later for $12M, your 70% stake is worth $8.4M.
-If instead you borrowed $2M at 9% over 5 years, you paid roughly $1.1M in interest — but you own 100% of the $12M exit, worth $12M.
-The difference is $3.6M.
+The dilution math: Give up 30% for $2M at a $6.67M valuation.
+Sell for $12M β€” your 70% stake = $8.4M.
+Instead borrow $2M at 9% over 5 years: ~$1.1M in interest, but you own 100% of the $12M exit = $12M.
 Equity is expensive.
-It should be the last tool you reach for, not the first.
+It should be the last tool, not the first.

 What Is Your Restaurant Actually Worth?